cambridgeweblab/spring-boot-starters/weblab-spring-boot-starter-workflow/README.md

 ===============

 The workflow module is a bounded context covering workflow models, process definitions and process instances (executions).
-It is contained in the package `ucles.weblab.common.worfklow`.
+It is contained in the package `ucles.weblab.common.worfklow` and is delivered as a _Spring Boot Starter_ module.

 It wraps the behaviour of a third party workflow engine, in this case Activiti.
 By providing this _Façade_, the underlying workflow engine can be swapped out without any change to other application code.